Glaciohound/vimrc/README.md

 Then use `:VundleInstall` to install all included packages (YouCompleteMe requires further compilation) If you do not want to download (the huge) YouCompleteMe repo now, simply comment it out.

+### Flake 8 Check
+You need to install flake8 first, probably by running `conda install flake8`.

 ### Install YouCompleteMe

 Follow the instructions from https://github.com/ycm-core/YouCompleteMe#macos .